git-of-aj/aws-cloud-practitioner/compute.md

 However, it's important to note that the EBS volumes must be in a consistent state before you create the AMI.
 You can either shut down the instance before creating the AMI or use the built-in Amazon EC2 tools to freeze the file system and ensure data consistency during the AMI creation process.

+## Instance store
+- Physical storage physically atttached to ec2 hardware
+- available only in big instances like in `i` or `c` series

 ## ASG
 [aws docs - what when how asg](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html)